H2-data/medicare_medications_data/README.md

 ---

+### **Important Notes:**

+- The data used in this project is a public dataset, it is not confidential data.

-Files are labelled from 01-05.
+- Files are labelled from 01-05.
 They can be read in numeric order.
-The dashbord is screenshotted and linked below, and it is the last step in the process.
+The dashboard is screenshotted and linked below, and it is the last step in the process.

 ### **Scenario and Objective:**